 FTC Disclosure: If you make a purchase via a link on this site, We may receive a small commission on the transaction - at no added cost to you.
 Thank you!

 There are many astonishing facts about hummingbird mating.

 In the Eastern United States and Canada mating of the Ruby-Throated Hummingbird begins in early spring upon return from their remarkable migration from Mexico and Central America.

-In the western United States other species such as the Anna’s Hummingbird start to mate in late December and early January.
+In the western United States other species such as the Anna’s Hummingbird start to mate in late December and early January until March and April.

 What female can resist the stunningly handsome male hummingbird with his beautiful iridescent feathers and dashing gorget?